CompletelyUnbelievable/ChangeOutage/BetterDiscord101/PseudoCSS/README.md

 <a name="WhatAreSE"><h2>What Are Pseudo Elements?</h2></a>

-They modify a specific part of an element. <a href="https://www.w3schools.com/css/css_pseudo_elements.asp" target="_blank">[?]</a>
+They modify a specific part of an element rather than the state of an element. <a href="https://www.w3schools.com/css/css_pseudo_elements.asp" target="_blank">[?]</a>

 If there is an element that you cannot seem to find then it is probably due to pseudo elements.
-For instance, every single scrollbar in discord is a pseudo element.
-Some pseudo elements are unique to the browser, discord is based off either the Google Chrome or Chromium browsers so it uses webkit scrollbars.
-Pseudo elements are not to be confused with pseudo classes which are not the subject of this material.
+For instance, the scrollbars in discord are pseudo elements.
+Some pseudo elements are unique to the browser, discord is based off either the Google-Chrome/Chromium browser(s) so it uses webkit scrollbars. <a href="https://www.w3schools.com/css/css_pseudo_elements.asp" target="_blank">Pseudo elements</a> are not to be confused with <a href="https://www.w3schools.com/css/css_pseudo_classes.asp" target="_blank">pseudo classes</a> which are not the subject of this material.

 <a name="ApplyingPE"><h2>Applying Pseudo Elements</h2></a>